Heard of the Korean boy band BTS? Well, they recently created a huge buzz when fans queued overnight just to get into their concert in Singapore.

 - Fan polls (often linked to variety shows)

 - Competition among fandoms to stream videos (and hence garner higher views) on YouTube

-- Participation of K-Pop stars in reality game shows like Running Man (see above)
+- Participation of K-Pop stars in reality game shows like Running Man (see above) and other shows

 - Apps, forums and websites focused on K-Pop content